 - committed by a current or former spouse, parent, or guardian of the victim, by a person with whom the victim shares a child in common, by a person who is cohabiting with or has cohabited with the victim as a spouse, parent, or guardian, or by a person similarly situated to a spouse, parent, or guardian of the victim.

-Note that a misdemeanor crime of domestic violence does not include:
+Note that a misdemeanor crime of domestic violence requires:

 - the person was represented by counsel in the case, or knowingly and intelligently waived the right to counsel in the case; and